Cyclists rejoice! We’ve highlighted five easy-to-medium bike routes across the Halifax region for your pedaling pleasure.

 This 3km trail is a fun urban waterfront experience that begins at Alderney Landing.

-From the Alderney ferry terminal, cyclists can bike around Dartmouth Cove without having to interact with car traffic.
+From the Alderney ferry terminal, cyclists can bike around Dartmouth Harbouwalk without having to interact with car traffic.
 This route travels by King’s Wharf, through the industrial lands, along the rail line, past the Nova Scotia Community College, and ends at the Woodside Ferry Terminal.

 EXTEND YOUR ROUTE: If you’re feeling like an adventure, combine this route with the above Shearwater Flyer or Salt Marsh Trails.